The story of our System

 We started out with just a few solar panels to keep our 4 lead-acid house batteries charged in the hope we also could use the power generated.
 We mainly stayed in RV parks in the beginning and only used our batteries when traveling.

-The current system has 4400 Watt of large residential solar panels mounted on the trailer (2400 Watt) and RV (2000 Watt).
-We have upgraded the battery system to use Tesla Model S Lithium battery modules with a 24 Volt, 4000 Watt Inverter.
-We almost always boon-dock and even when staying in an RV park (dumping and washing cloth) are we not plugged in unless we need both Air Condition units or Air Condition during the night.
+The current system has 10700 Watt of large residential solar panels mounted on the trailer (7150 Watt) and RV (3550 Watt).
+We have upgraded the battery system to use Battleborn heated Lithium Iron Phosphate batteries in a 24 Volt battery bank, 4000 Watt Inverter.
+We almost always boon-dock and even when staying in an RV park (dumping and washing cloth) are we not plugged.
+We can run both Air Condition units with the setup in the trailer that we also use for charging the Tesla.

 We got two 160 Watt solar panels installed by an RV place in Colorado Springs.
 We still had our original 2000 Watt ME2012 Modified Sine Inverter.